Get the tools needed to grow your business in the digital economy

 Offer More Payment Options

 Consumers appreciate choices.
 This is true whether you’re talking about products and services or payment options.
 If you don’t accept electronic payments, customers are limited to cash, check, or paying immediately in the store.
 That doesn’t give consumers much flexibility, as people are carrying less cash.
-This is especially true with millennials, and they are starting to become a major driving force in today’s economy.
+This is especially true with millennials, as they are starting to become a major driving force in today’s economy.
 Also, as the price of goods go up, consumers can’t carry large sums of money needed to handle large transactions, so offering an electronic payment is the perfect solution.

 With electronic payments, you give your customers and prospects a wider range of options to transact, and in the means they’re looking for.
 They can pay online with their debit or credit cards, or link their bank accounts to an online wallet that directs payments into your account.
 You can also give them the option to break down sizable purchases into more manageable monthly installments.